 Find out more details about seeing a financial adviser.

-As a member, it is now even easier for you to seek financial advice, with the option to have the fees you agree with any licensed financial adviser of your choice for advice about your account in our fund account deducted from your account balance.
+As a member, it's now even easier for you to seek financial advice, with the option to have the fees you agree with any licensed financial adviser of your choice (for advice about your account in our fund) deducted from your account balance.
 This can be a tax-effective way to pay for financial advice, as fees are paid from your super account rather than your take-home pay.

 Note: Fees cannot be deducted from a defined benefit account, but a fee in relation to defined benefit advice can be deducted from an Accumulate Plus or Retirement Access if you have one.